Finding and arranging

 In November-December a Bachelor Research Project Fair will be organised in the Atrium of the Gorlaeus Building.
 At the BRP Fair, research groups open to students will present their work and themselves with poster presentations.
 You can talk to the groups and get inspired by their research and the projects they offer.

-After the BRP Fair, the Bachelor Research Project coordinator will provide a list of all available projects on Blackboard.
-Consult the Bachelor Research Project course description in the Prospectus for details about the BRP coordinator and how to enroll in Blackboard.
+After the BRP Fair, the Bachelor Research Project coordinator will provide a list of all available projects on Brightspace.
+Consult the Bachelor Research Project course description in the Prospectus for details about the BRP coordinator and how to enroll in Brightspace.

 Students following the double Astronomy and Physics bachelor's programmes may choose a project from either Astronomy or Physics.
 Astronomy projects that involve laboratory or instrumentation work are appropriate.
 Astronomy projects with a focus on data analysis should address data collection, calibration and reduction and should demonstrate a technical understanding of the instrumentation involved.
 Even if you did not collect the data for your project yourself, you should clearly explain how this was done.
 Wherever possible, you are expected to dedicate a chapter of your final thesis to linking a physics topic to astronomy research and vice versa.